-It’s only the first week of September but already there seems to be the sense of Autumn arriving, the dew on the cobwebs in the morning, the fields stripped bare, the winds carrying memories of bonfires and stormy days to come.
+It’s the last week of September and Autumn has cloaked us all in its many coloured rainment; the dew on the cobwebs in the morning, the fields stripped bare, the winds carrying memories of bonfires and stormy days to come.

 The Harvest is Gathered.

 The change from Summer to Autumn can be particularly difficult.
 I have written before about the Errickson model of human development.
 If we believe our own personal summer has passed our attitude to the outer world can reflect how we feel about ourselves.
 Is the ending of summer a time of regret, a look back at what harvests we did not reap?
 Or is it a welcome pause, with the crops gathered and a chance to take stock of what we have achieved?
 It may even be a mixture of the two.
 It is no surprise many people embark on therapy for the first time in their 50s, as they look at their lives up to that point, and decide what changes they want, what harvests they wish to make.